 2. Distract your dog

 This method works best when your dog is just beginning to get anxious.
-Encourage them to engage in any activity that captures their attention and distracts them from behaving fearfully.
+Encourage them to engage in any activity that captures their attention and distracts them from the thing they’re afraid of.

-Start when they first alert you to the noise and is not yet showing a lot of fearful behavior, but is only watchful.
+Start when they first alert you to the noise.
 Immediately try to interest them in doing something they really enjoy.
-Play fetch (in an escape-proof area) or practice some commands.
-Reward with praise and treats for paying attention to the game or the commands.
+Play fetch (in an escape-proof area) or practice some tricks.
+Reward with praise and treats for paying attention to the game.
+If your dog is food-motivated, put some treats in a puzzle toy to keep your dog busy.

 3. Behavior modification